wryandginger/esphome_zigbee_projects/README.md

 * NanoC6 button as an RGB Bulb
 * The blue LED as a standard ON/OFF bulb.
 * 6 on/off switches that activate RGBIC lighting effects.
-* The internal module temperature as a sensor
+* The internal module temperature as a sensor (I'm using this to monitor that they're not overheating or catching fire, etc.)
 * These can all be controlled via ZHA as any other LED devices.

 The Nano C6 Button does the following:

-* One click: Hue-style color loop
+* One click: Hue-style color loop for the LED strip
-* Double-click: RGBIC rainbow effect on the strip and button
+* Double-click: RGBIC rainbow effect on the LED strip
-* Triple-click: RGBIC chase effect on the strip and rainbow for the button
+* Triple-click: RGBIC chase effect on the LED strip

 To Reset/Set to Pairing (Only needed if you fiddle with the code a bunch):